llanting/frogger-lightyear/README.md

 ## MVP (DOM - CANVAS)

-- Game has a frogger that moves vertically, upwards, when using arrowkeys
+- +Game has a frogger that moves vertically, upwards, when using arrowkeys
 - Asteroids move horizontally from left to right on one line, and right to left on another line
 - Multiple asteroids on one line
 - Lines have differents speeds
-- Two fixed position planets where the frogger is safe
+- +Two fixed position planets where the frogger is safe
 - One Black Hole in between the planets that will 'game over' the player when it is hit
 - Planet at the top that will end the game when reached
 - Start with an amount of points that will decrease every second